Pedestrian killed in crash on Theodore-Dawes Rd in Mobile County - NewsBreak

 MOBILE, Ala.
 (WALA) - Shots were fired outside a popular Toulminville hangout Thursday afternoon.
 According to police, someone in an unknown vehicle fired multiple shots at a man in the parking lot of Figures Community Center at 658 Donald St. The victim was not injured, police said.
 The incident happened...

 CHICKASAW, Ala.
-(WALA) - The Chickasaw Police Department is asking for the public’s help in locating a woman missing since Friday afternoon.
-Camoleet Lewis, 64, may be living with a condition that may impair her judgment, police said.
-Lewis was last seen around 4:30 p.m.
-Friday in the area...
+(WPMI) — UPDATE: The missing person alert was cancelled late Saturday night.
+The Chickasaw Police Department is asking for the public's assistance in locating Camoleet Lewis.
+Ms Lewis is a 64 year old white female and may be living with a condition that may impair her judgement.

 WALA-TV FOX10